Nozbe/NoOffice.org/about.md

 * Add pull requests and comments on [GitHub repository](https://github.com/Nozbe/NoOffice.org)
 * The book and the site are [licensed under CC BY-SA 4.0](/license)

+To make sure the English grammar and style are perfect, Daniella Conley proofreads every chapter of the book.

 Currently we've got several language versions in the works:

 ### [Brazilian Portuguese](/br/)